-This stuffed acorn squash recipe is super easy to make and an absolutely delicious way of taking full advantage of Fall!
+This acorn squash with sausage recipe is super easy to make and an absolutely delicious way of taking full advantage of Fall!

 And because I’m using cauliflower rice instead of white rice, the carbs are very minimal, making this recipe perfect for those of us on a Keto, Paleo, or Whole30 diet.